thomn/fuzzystringmatch/README.md

 Creates the Digester instance

 #### Digester.feed(term)
-Takes a search term that will be included into the index, can be a raw String or a `fuzzystringmatch.Subject` instance
+Takes a search term that will be included into the index, can be a raw String or a Subject instance

 ### Matcher